There are many types of snakes in Indiana. They are distinctive and have evolved to fit into various environments and niches.

 Rough-legged green snakes search for food in trees and on the ground.
 They are particularly well-known for consuming small insects, ants, and spiders as food.

-For food, rough green snakes may also scale trees.
-They would rather not climb every day because it exposes them to possible predators.
+Rough green snakes may also scale trees for food.
+However, they would rather not climb every day because doing so exposes them to possible predators.

 Rough green snakes are often preyed upon by birds due to their tendency to climb trees.